Rui Rio: Political career

 Rio began his political career as part of the Juventude Social-Democrata (JSD), the Social Democrats' youth organization.
 He was Vice President of its National Political Commission from 1982 to 1984.
 At the same time he was a member of the National Political Commission of the Social Democratic Party, under Pinto Balsemão and later Mota Pinto.
-He was also deputy to the Assembly of the Republic, elected for the Porto district, between 1991 and 2001.
-He was, during this period.
+He was also deputy to the Assembly of the Republic, elected for Porto, between 1991 and 2002.
 From 2002 to 2005, he was vice-president, under leaders Durão Barroso and, subsequently, Pedro Santana Lopes.
 Repeating the position, between 2008 and 2010, with Manuela Ferreira Leite.
 Between 1996 and 1998, he was Vice President of the Instituto Sá Carneiro.
 From 2003 to 2005 he was President of the Eixo Atlântico do Noroeste Peninsular.

-Mayor of Porto, 2001–2013
+Mayor of Porto

 In 2001, Rio was elected president of the City Hall of Porto.
 After 2001, Rio was reelected Mayor of Porto, with absolute majority in 2005, against Francisco Assis, and in 2009, against Elisa Ferreira.
-His third and final term ended on the 22 October of 2013, having been, to date, the mayor who, in the history, has longest presided its destinies.
-He was president of the Eixo Atlântico do Noroeste Peninsular, between 2003 and 2005.
 His term ended on 22 October 2013, when the new mayor Rui Moreira took office.